 If you are struggling with a certain degree of back pain, perhaps spine surgery would be necessary, yes?
-NO.
+NO according to Ramin.

 Opioids, which are overprescribed, have fueled the epidemic of opioid dependence, addiction and overdose deaths.
 Ramin unveiled that doctors felt compelled to prescribe opioids and behind that are the drug companies, pushing that all back pain should be treated immediately with opioids.

-According to Ramin, 1-2 chiropractic sessions may help.
-However, there’s no evidence that it can help more than that.
-And chiropractors will tell you to come regularly, for a long time, for maintenance purposes.
+According to Ramin, 1-2 chiropractic sessions may help – however, there’s no evidence that it can help more than that.
+And she mentioned chiropractors will tell you to come regularly, for a long time, for maintenance purposes.

 Do your research before you decide to put your faith in any treatment provider.
 Don’t hesitate to ask questions such as ‘why’ in case they tell you to have an MRI, for example.
-More often than not, it is to prepare you for either surgery or epidural steroid injection.
+It might be to prepare you for either surgery or an epidural steroid injection.

 Ramin’s practical advice to back pain sufferers is to develop an intensive exercise program.
 And it doesn’t stop there.
 You have to change your mindset about back pain.
 If you get moving, it is unlikely that you will damage yourself.